MTPruett-DevOps/pages/src/posts/misc/terraform-databricks-issues.md

     GET /metadata/identity/oauth2/token?api-version=2018-02-01&client_id=...&resource=0aa0a0a0-0a00-0aa0-a0a0-a0a0a0a0a0a0
     ```
 3. Identify the `resource` GUID and look it up in Azure Entra ID.
-4. Verify that the App Registration for this resource exists in the same tenant as the Managed Identity.
+4. Verify that the Managed Identity for this resource exists in the same tenant as the Enterprise Application.

 **Resolution:**

-- Ensure the Managed Identity for the target resource exists and is not deleted.
+- Ensure the Managed Identity for the target resource exists.
-- Verify both the Enterprise Application and the Managed Identity reside in the same Azure tenant as the Managed Identity.
+- Verify the enterprise application resides in the same Azure tenant as the Managed Identity.

 **Key Takeaway:**